 Hot Pepper Sauce

-A homemade hot pepper mixture sprayed on your plants will make them taste bad to potential pests.
+A homemade hot pepper mixture sprayed on your plants will make them taste bad to potential pests and keep animals out of garden.
 Mix 1 ounce of hot pepper sauce (the hotter the better), 4 drops of natural dish soap and 1 cup of aromatic leaves from plants that rabbits avoid (such as marigolds).
 Place the mixture in a blender and add a cup or two of water and puree until smooth.
 Strain the puree to remove any solids, then transfer the mixture to a spray bottle and add water to fill the bottle.
 Spray the mixture on your garden plants once a week or after every rain.
 Label the bottle and store the spray in your refrigerator.

 Depending on your pests, you may be able to purchase store-bought repellents that are made to work for specific animals.
 A popular option is predator urine.
 Talk to an expert at your local gardening center to see what has worked for other area gardeners.

 Try providing alternative food sources to distract pests from your garden.
 Put a bird feeder at each end of your garden.
 Since many smaller animals will eat bird seed, this might distract some pests.
 Just be sure to keep the feeders full.